Sarah L. Collie

 Sarah employs a variety of methodologies and tools in her work, including Liberating Structures, Strategic Doing, and Design Thinking.
 One of her core principles for organizational excellence is leveraging and unleashing the collective wisdom of groups for organizational learning.

-Sarah contributes to a broader higher education agenda through her work with the Network for Change and Continuous Innovation (NCCI).
-She is a former board member, a member of the advisory council, a regular presenter at the annual conference, and a mentor for other higher education programs.
+Sarah contributes to a broader higher education agenda through professional service and engagement.
+She has a long-term affiliation with the Network for Change and Continuous Innovation (NCCI).
+She is a former NCCI board member, a member of the advisory council, a regular presenter at the annual conference, and a mentor for other higher education programs.
 Sarah also advises higher education institutions on their change and improvement journey.
+Recently, she published Include, Unleash, Excel: Embed Collaborative Practices in Planning in the Society of College and University Planning (SCUP) Planning for Higher Education Journal.

-In 2015, she was honored with the NCCI Leader of Change award.
+In 2023, Sarah received the Dr. Brent D. Ruben Award in appreciation for her leadership in sustaining NCCI to advance excellence in higher education.
 In 2020, Sarah along with her OE colleagues, Mary Brackett and Reid Thompson, received a Gold Facilitation Impact Award from the International Association of Facilitators (IAF) for their contributions to Project Rebound, a Charlottesville regional partnership to build economic resiliency and restore the local economy in the wake of COVID-19.
+In 2015, she was honored with the NCCI Leader of Change Award that celebrates individuals who have advanced major change resulting in significant impact.

 Sarah holds a Ph.D. in higher education with a focus on organizational change from UVA’s School of Education, where she is a frequent lecturer, intern sponsor, and mentor.
-Outside of UVA, she enjoys assisting other non-profit organizations enhance their effectiveness through volunteer board service and consulting.
+Outside of UVA, she enjoys assisting other non-profit organizations by enhancing their effectiveness through volunteer board service and consulting.
+She currently serves on the Board of Trustees at Averett University.

 Phone